 The other options on this list are less common.
 System boilers are most commonly used in commercial properties these days while a compact boiler is a combi boiler specifically designed for smaller properties where space is at a premium (OK, that’s arguably all London flats; think smaller).

-This will give you a broad sense of the size of the boiler you will need but if you want a precise guide, there are two options.
-You can ask a boiler engineer to come out and give you the benefit of their professional expertise, although you might have to pay them for the privilege.
+This will give you a broad sense of the size of the boiler you will need.
+But if you want a precise guide, there are two options.
+You can ask a local London boiler engineer to come out and give you the benefit of their professional expertise, although you might have to pay them for the service.

-Or you can use this online boiler calculator (only takes 90-seconds to see prices on the screen).
-There are a few of these around but our favourite is the one on the Heatable website, because these guys have got seriously stellar deals with Worcester Bosch.
+Or, you can use Heatable’s online boiler calculator (only takes 90-seconds to see prices on the screen).
+There are a few of these around, but I definitely suggest you try the one on the Heatable website, because these guys have got seriously stellar deals with Worcester Bosch.
 And, they’ll show up with your new boiler the very next day — as long as you submit your request by 3pm.

 It is very simple to use.
 Just fill in their online form with a few details about your property (nothing personal) and they will generate a list of recommended boilers.
 These will include various details including the size of the boiler.